ionic-team/ionic-docs/src/pages/appflow/automation/webhooks.md

 ## Responding to Webhooks

-The server will automatically attempt a retry if the webhook request does noe receive a status code of **200**.
+The server will automatically attempt a retry if the webhook request does not receive a status code of **200**.

 ## Retries

 The server will retry the hook up to 5 times with an increasing delay between attempts (up to a delay of one hour) in the case where it does not receive a 200 response code.

 ## Signed Download URLs (Package Automations Only)

 The `downloadUrl` field in the webhook allows only this specific build to be downloaded, and will be signed with a token that is valid for 24 hours.
 There is no limit on the number of downloads, but after the time limit the endpoint will no longer function.